melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 # Antibodies

 How does the body detect "foreign invaders"?
-Pathogens like viruses and bacteria are coated with proteins and polysaccharides that are specific to these microorganisms, like fingerprints.
-In the blood small proteins called **antibodies** (particles that "act against bodies") circulate that are tuned to detect these fingerprints or **antigens** (antibody generators).
+Pathogens like viruses and bacteria are coated with proteins and polysaccharides that are specific to these microorganisms like fingerprints.
+In the blood, small proteins called **antibodies** (particles that "act against bodies") circulate and are tuned to detect these molecular fingerprints or **antigens** (antibody generators).
+Antibody binding to a target marks it for disposal by the immune response machinery of the body.

+Today, modern antibody designs have highly complex formats with large numbers of protein domains featuring ADCs, coupled proteins, bi/tri-specifics, cross-Mab technology, and scFv/scFab modules connected to the termini.
+New formats continue to appear almost every week.

 ## Naming

 - Monoclonal antibodies (mAbs)
 - Multispecific antibodies (MsAbs)

 For small-molecule drugs, 'Simplified Molecular-Input Line-Entry System' (SMILES) have been adopted as a standard for describing organic molecules (3).
+Since 2021, non-canonical antibodies (e.g. bispecifics, multispecifics, antibody drug conjugates and immunoconjugates) account for nearly half of the antibodies entering first in human studies, and a third of those being granted marketing approval each year (9).

+### HELM

-The Hierarchical Editing Language for Macromolecules (HELM)19 was introduced in 2012 as a general tool for describing biologics (including antibodies) and is promoted by the Pistoia Alliance.
+The Hierarchical Editing Language for Macromolecules (HELM) was introduced in 2012 as a general tool for describing biologics (including antibodies) and is promoted by the Pistoia Alliance (8).
+HELM notation and the HELM Antibody Editor (HAbE) are being rolled out throughout Roche’s bio-therapeutics group ("Large Molecule Research").

 ### AbML